vuongthanh148/factorem_assignment/README.md

 # FACTOREM ASSESSMENT API

 A project for Factorem technical assessment.
-(I passed the interview but the culture fit wasn't :D)
+(I passed the tech interview but the culture fit wasn't :D)

 This project provide APIs that manage users and games of a company.